Khmelnytsky pogroms: Following the Sanctions

 In memory of the heavy mourning, the rabbis banned banquets and fancy costumes.
 Wearing silk and velvet was forbidden for three years.
 Women were forbidden to wear gold chains and gems for three years.
 It was forbidden to sing songs of joy for one year, except for wedding ceremonies, and the authority was given by the leaders of each community to extend the validity of the prohibitions for additional years.

-In February 1650 the Council of Four Lands assembled in Lublin, where it was declared that the Memorial Day for the sanctions in Blois and for the day that Nemyriv fell would be on 10 June 1648 (20th of Sivan- a month from the Jewish calendar) in memory of the victims.
+In February 1650 the Council of Four Lands assembled in Lublin, where it was declared that the Memorial Day for the sanctions in Blois and for the day that Nemyriv fell would be on 10 June 1648 (Twentieth of Sivan - a day from the Jewish calendar) in memory of the victims.
 Lamentations and special prayers were written to be said on this day.
 Rabbi Yom Tov Lipman Heller then corrected the lament of "Ella Ezekara in Third Tears" for those who perished.
 In addition, various versions of the prayer "El Malei Rachamim" (Jewish prayer for the soul of a person who has died, usually recited at the graveside during the burial service and at memorial services during the year) were also composed, to be recited on the 20th of Sivan, on Yom Kippur, on the Sabbath preceding Shavuot and on Shabbat Chazon.

 Despite its many inaccuracies, "Abyss of Despair" has become a historical memory because of the high quality of Hannover's writing.
 It was published in more than twenty editions in several languages and remained a major source until the 20th century.
 The massacres of 1648 are mentioned in several literary works in Hebrew.
 The most famous of them are "The Slave" by Isaac Bashevis Singer, "The Nazarene" by Shalom Asch, "A City In Its Fullness" by SY Agnon and the ballad "The Rabbi's Daughter" by Shaul Tchernichovsky.